People: All users

 Your generated diagram will appear in a blank area on the canvas.
 You can edit, move, and connect AI-generated shapes just like manually added ones.

-Create Diagram format from existing diagram
+Create a Diagram format from an existing diagram

 To convert an existing diagram on the canvas into a Diagram format: